matter-labs/zksync-cli/README.md

 Proper tests will be included soon.
 For now, you can test new changes locally by installing this package globably with `npm i -g`.

+### Tracking

+zkSync-cli tracks its usage for the single purpose of providing data so it can be improved.
+Data is fully anonymized.
+If you want to disable the tracking, set the environment variable NO_TRACKING to true.

 ## Official Links

 - [Website](https://zksync.io/)